tk755/q/README.md

     Watching critics wonder why Gambino dominates the game.
     ```

-- Prompt a regular language model using the `-c` or `--chat` command:
+- Prompt a regular language model using the `-p` or `--prompt` command:

     ```
-    $ q -c give me a punchline without the setup
+    $ q -p give me a punchline without the setup
     "…and that's why you never trust a penguin with your ice cream!"
     ```